mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 Running a Python script on the terminal
 ---------------------------------------

-There are a few ways to run this module in the command line.
+There are a few ways to run a script/module in the command line.
 Without worrying about file permissions, specifying that the file must be interpreted by Python (and which version of Python) is the most general way to run a script

 .. code-block:: console